 Lianne Bronzo from liannebronzo.com is sharing how taking a house sitting holiday can change the way you travel.
 And she’s got some great tips to help you get started.

 Travel is often viewed as a luxury that only wealthy people can enjoy.
 Airfare, hotels, transportation, activities, and taking time off of work make seeing the world only a dream for some.

 Nowadays, however, travel is becoming more accessible.
-One can snag a great deal on a flight with a budget airline, rent out a cozy apartment on Airbnb, and get around via public transportation and foot to save money.
+One can snag a great deal on a flight with a budget airline, rent out a cozy apartment on Airbnb (Click here for $55 off your first stay on Airbnb), and get around via public transportation and foot to save money.

 But what would you say about getting free accommodation?